Waffle (song)

-"Waffle" is a song by American rock band Sevendust.
-It was released as a promotional single from the band's second studio album, Home (1999).
+"Waffle" is a song by the American rock band Sevendust.
+It was released as a single from the band's second studio album, Home (1999).

 Two different versions of the song exist.
 One is the version that's on the album, while the other, mixed by Tom Lord-Alge, is the one used as the single.
 The Tom Lord-Alge mix is the one used on Best Of (Chapter One 1997–2004).
-"Waffle" peaked on Billboards Mainstream Rock and Modern Rock Tracks charts at No. 23 and No. 33, respectively.
+"Waffle" peaked at No. 23 and No. 33 on Billboards Mainstream Rock and Modern Rock Tracks charts, respectively.

 According to Morgan Rose, the song's title was unknowingly coined by Sharon Osbourne, during a phone call he had with her while the band was writing the song.